herry13/nuri-lang/README.md

 }
 ```

 You can define a schema by declaring its name and attributes.
-The above is an example of schema `Machine` which has two attributes i.e. `name` (type `string`) and `running` (type `bool`), where their default values are an empty string (`""`) and `false` respectively.
-Note that the Nuri compiler uses type-inference technique to determine the type of `name` and `running`, where in this case their types are obtained from the values.
+The above is an
+example of schema `Machine` which has two attributes i.e. `name` (type
+`string`) and `running` (type `bool`), where their default values are an empty
+string (`""`) and `false` respectively.
+Note that the Nuri compiler uses
+type-inference technique to determine the type of `name` and `running`, where
+in this case their types are obtained from the values.

-An attribute can be assigned with `TBD` (_To Be Defined_) value, which means that we or other users should replace this value with a non `TBD` value later.
-The compiler will ensure that the final output does not have variable with `TBD` value.
-If such situation exists, then an error will arise.
+An attribute (or in general, all variable) can be assigned with value `TBD`
+(_To Be Defined_), which means that we must replace this value with a non-`TBD`
+value later.
+The compiler will ensure that the final output does not have
+variable with `TBD` value.
+If such situation exists, then a compilation error
+will arise.

 ### Inheritance and Reference